jonathanslenders/pymux-test/README.2.rst

 <https://www.gnu.org/software/screen/>`_ and `tmux <https://tmux.github.io/>`_.

 Pymux is written entirely in Python.
 It doesn't need any C extension.
 It runs on all Python versions from 2.6 until 3.5.
-It should work on OS X and Linux/Unix.
+It should work on OS X and Linux.

 Compared to tmux
 ----------------

 On many fronts, pymux is just a clone of tmux.
-This means that all the default shortcuts are the same; the commands are the same or very similar, and a simple configuration file could be the same.
+This means that all the default shortcuts are the same; the commands are the same or very similar, and even a simple configuration file could be the same.
 (There are some small incompatibilities.)
 However, we definitely don't intend to create a fully compatible clone.

 Pymux implements a few improvements over tmux: